 Baillie Gifford has 135 investors/analysts, spread across 23 teams, most of whom are based in its Edinburgh office.
 It is structured as a partnership and encourages a collegiate approach to managing money, although it allows its portfolio managers the freedom to have the final say about their portfolios.
 It managed or advised on about £231bn at the end of June 2022, of which £14.1bn was invested in UK equities.
 BGUK is co-managed by Iain McCombie and Milena Mileva (see page 28 for brief biographies of the managers).

 BGUK’s benchmark is the FTSE All-Share Index, although the portfolio is not constructed with reference to this or any other benchmark index.
 We have substituted the MSCI UK Index for the All-Share in this report and have also included comparisons against the MSCI UK Growth Index and the MSCI World Index.

 A perfect storm in the UK

-In common with its peers, BGUK has had a difficult period but has found it particularly challenging as its portfolio is in aggregate focused on mid to smaller companies, which have been generally more affected, and its portfolio is also concentrated, with big index under weights, which has impacted its relative performance.
+In common with its peers, BGUK has had a difficult period but has found it particularly challenging as its portfolio is in aggregate focused on mid to smaller companies, which have been generally more affected, and its portfolio is also concentrated, with big underweight exposures to some stocks relative to the index, which has impacted its relative performance.

 Nonetheless, the market dislocation has created some opportunities.
-The managers say that the sell-off has been indiscriminate, with both good and bad companies being heavily derated.
+The managers say that the sell-off has been indiscriminate, with both good and bad companies selling-off heavily.